-As discussed in Note 1, Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma prepares its financial statements in conformity with the accounting and financial reporting regulations prescribed or permitted by the Oklahoma State Department of Education, which differ from accounting principles generally accepted in the United States of America.
-The effects on the financial statements of the variances between these regulatory accounting practices and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.
+As discussed in Note 1, the financial statements are prepared by Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma, on the basis of the financial reporting provisions of Oklahoma State Department of Education, which is a basis of accounting other than accounting principles generally accepted in the United States of America, to comply with the requirements of Oklahoma State Department of Education.
+The effects on the financial statements of the variances between the regulatory basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.